Katzml/footer-podlet-ts/README.md

 ```
 You must build the index.ts file with "build" command before run the start command,
 this command execute the index.js file on the build folder

+### NOTE: You will define your own env variables for the PORT of server